We specialize in public art pieces. Here are a few of the projects that we have completed.

 Who Rescued Who?

 This public art sculpture of a figure and a dog tells the story of our relationships with the beloved dogs in our lives.
 They are our best friends and confidants.
 They comfort usin times of sadness, celebrate with us in times of joy, keep us company when we feel alone, and protect us when we are afraid.
 And they always love us; without question and without judgement. .
 This relationship between a dog and its human cannot be explained in words or understood logically.
-It needs to be understood by the heart.

 A graceful cast bronze abstract sculpture is designed for a memory garden at Pathways Hospice in Fort Collins, Colorado to convey a sense of peace and serenity.
 Adam worked with the committee to design the perfect sculpture for the location and designed a small version of the sculpture to be used for fundraising.